SBDM Information

 Council Training

-- 3 hours for experienced members within 120 days of beginning term
+• 3 hours of training for experienced members

-- 6 hours for new members within 30 days of beginning term
+• 6 hours of training for new members

 Budgets and Spending

-- Spending for textbooks, instructional materials, and student support
+• Spending for textbooks/instructional resources, instructional materials, and student support

 Selection of Personnel